garmeniakos/Ax-Printed-ML-Classifiers/README.md

 ## Cross-layer Approximations for Printed ML Circuits

-For detailed information on cross-layer approximations in printed machine learning circuits, refer to the `./Cross-layer approximations for printed ML circuits` directory.
+For detailed information on cross-layer approximations in printed machine learning circuits [4], refer to the `./Cross-layer approximations for printed ML circuits` directory.

 ## Co-Design of Approximate Multilayer Perceptron for Ultra-Resource Constrained Printed Circuits [6]